-Failure to provide the detailed reason(s) for appeal may result in the appeal being delayed or in the case of continued failure to provide the grounds of appeal may result in the appeal being declined on the grounds that it has not been submitted in an appropriate and timely manner.
+The letter of appeal must state which of the above grounds the employee wishes to appeal against and the reasons for this.
+Failure to do this will result in the appeal being delayed or in the case of continued failure to provide the grounds of appeal may result in the appeal being declined on the grounds that it has not been submitted in an appropriate and timely manner.

-Any supporting information for the appeal hearing must be submitted by the Employee with the appeal letter and no later than the deadline for the receipt of an appeal.
-If a late submission is received the panel has discretion as to whether to accept this and make provision for an adjournment during the hearing to consider this.
-The panel reserves the right to disregard this information.
+Any supporting information for the appeal hearing must be submitted by the Employee no later than the deadline for the receipt of an appeal.